Siddhant-812/GNR-602-Segmentation/README.md

 ## GNR-602 | Segment an Image using Dynamic thresholding with basic segmentation using Entropic Thresholding.
 Code files-
-** Colab notebook implementing entropic thresholding and analysing it in various settings with a case study using DeepGlobe-2018 dataset.
+ 1)Colab notebook implementing entropic thresholding and analysing it in various settings with a case study using DeepGlobe-2018 dataset. \\
-** A streamlit app to visualise how the segmentation is done and the user can upload any image to see comparison with Global and Dynamic Segmentation.
+ 2) A streamlit app to visualise how the segmentation is done and the user can upload any image to see comparison with Global and Dynamic Segmentation.

 ## Output
 ![image](https://github.com/user-attachments/assets/b5efea2b-299e-4e16-919b-6257878c1f77)